Obe Blanc

-Obe Blanc (born May 17, 1985) is an American amateur wrestler who competed at 57 kg in freestyle wrestling for the United States of America.
+Obe Blanc (born May 17, 1985) is an American wrestler and coach.
+He competed at 57 kg in freestyle wrestling at the World Championships for the United States in 2010.
+Blanc was named head coach of the North Dakota State Bison wrestling team in 2023.

 Biography

-High School and College
+High School

 Blanc wrestled for Lely High School in Naples, Florida during his high school career.
-He was a Florida high school state champion and was ranked 6th in the nation by Amateur Wrestling News during his senior season.
+He was a Florida 2A wrestling state champion, and was ranked sixth in the nation by Amateur Wrestling News during his senior season.

+College

 After high school, Blanc attended Lock Haven University, where he placed sixth at 125 pounds at the 2007 NCAA Wrestling National Championships, earning him All-American honors.
 He finished his collegiate career at Oklahoma State, where he was one win shy of All-American honors at the 2009 NCAA Wrestling National Championships.

-International
+Senior level

-Internationally, Blanc finished first at the United States World Team Trials in 2010, and finished in 9th place at the 2010 World Wrestling Championships.
+Internationally, Blanc finished first at the United States World Team Trials in 2010, and finished 9th at the 2010 World Wrestling Championships.
 Other notable finishes in tournaments include a silver medal in the 2011 Pan American Games, University Nationals silver medal, and 2013 United States World Team Trials champion.
+Blanc was also an alternate for the 2012 Summer Olympics.